Kurt Cobain's house

 Love demolished the greenhouse in 1996.
 The red circle indicates the area where the building once stood.

-According to Love, she decided to tear down the greenhouse because Nirvana fans were constantly showing up at the site and making a nuisance of themselves by climbing the fence and leaving behind beer cans.
+Love said that she tore the greenhouse down because Nirvana fans were constantly showing up at the site and making a nuisance of themselves by climbing the fence and leaving behind beer cans.

 She eventually sold the house for $2,895,000 on July 2nd, 1997.

-It was last sold for $7 million in August of 2020.
+It was last sold for $7 million in August 2020.

 Overdose in Rome